rokett/Housekeeper/README.md

 All dependencies are version controlled, so building the project is really easy.

 1. Clone the repository locally.
-2. From within the repository directory run `go build`.
+2. From within the repository directory run `make.bat build`.
-3. Hey presto, you have an executable.
+3. Hey presto, you have an executable..